 I would consider getting a soft shutter release for your X-T2.
 They are a lot of fun.

 I’ve had the 10mm Neewer and the Lensmate.
-Although I like the Lensmate more, both are great for a few reasons; They help you find your shutter button when you’re looking through the EVF.
-They make pressing the button a little easier.
+Although I like the Lensmate more, both are great for a few reasons.
+They help you find your shutter button when you’re looking through the EVF and make pressing it a little easier.

 Cleaning Supplies